 - if rash is red with raised edges it is usually caused by yeast and the rash will not clear with a zinc oxide cream.

 - Use an unscented barrier ointment, such as Vaseline or a cream with zinc oxide.
 If you use cream, clean it off with soap and water and reapply after each diaper change.
-If you use Vaseline, use it as a preventative but should be stopped when rash is present.
+If you use Vaseline, use it as a preventative method, but stop when rash is present.

 - Do not use baby powder or talc.

-- Talk to your Dr. If rash does not improve.
+- Talk to your doctor if rash does not improve after a few days.

 Canadian Paediatric Society